nicoblokker/cpss/README.md

 ## Contents

+This repository contains the replication files of the following
+publication:

+> Why Justifications of Claims Matter for Understanding Party Positions.
+> In: Proceedings of the 2nd Workshop on Computational Linguistics for
+> Political Text Analysis.
+2022.
+Nico Blokker, Tanise Ceron, André
+> Blessing, Erenay Dayanik, Sebastian Haunss, Jonas Kuhn, Gabriella
+> Lapesa and Sebastian Padó.

-This folder contains the main data set (`MaCov21.csv`), the script used for analysis (`Analysis.R`), as well as the calculations for cosine similarities based on SBERT (see below).
+In detail it contains the main data set (`MaCov21.csv`), the script used for analysis (`Analysis.R`), as well as the calculations for cosine similarities based on SBERT (see below).